LauraSilvey/node-boilerplate/README.md

 #### Mongoose

-Mongoose is a JavaScript framework typically used with Node.JS and MongoDB to be used as an object modeling tool.
-It offers functionality for creating and working with schemas.
+Mongoose is a JavaScript framework typically used with Node.JS and MongoDB.
+This object modeling tool offers functionality for creating and working with schemas.